Disability Tax Credit Eligible Conditions Information

 Part A and the Importance of “Markedly Restricted”

 One phrase you’ll see and hear repeatedly when applying for the DTC is “markedly restricted”.
-In short, a “markedly restricted” person is one who will have difficulties performing at least one of the following basic functions of daily life:
+In short, a “markedly restricted” person will have difficulties performing at least one of the following basic functions of daily life:

 The restriction must be acute in at least one area or ‘significant’ in 2 or more areas and last for more than 12 months.
 The marked restriction will consistently interfere with the individual’s ability to perform the task or tasks.
-A person that requires life-sustaining therapy to support one or more of the above outlined vital functions may also qualify.
+A person who requires life-sustaining therapy to support one or more of the above-outlined vital functions may also qualify.

 To get a better idea of the factors that are taken into account when reviewing your eligibility for disability tax credit, here are a few standard guidelines.